Albert Jan Maat

-Albert Jan Maat (/nl/; born 8 February 1953 in Heino, Overijssel) is a Dutch politician and Member of the European Parliament.
-He is a member of the Christian Democratic Appeal, which is part of the European People's Party, and sits on the European Parliament's Committee on Agriculture and Rural Development and its Committee on Fisheries.
+Albert Jan Maat (/nl/; born 8 February 1953 in Heino, Overijssel) is a Dutch politician.
+Since 7 April 2016, he has served as the chairman of NetVISwerk.
+From 1999 to early 2007, he was a Member of the European Parliament.
+He is a member of the Christian Democratic Appeal, which is part of the European People's Party.
+He also served as the chairman of the Dutch Agriculture and Horticulture Association.